On Stably Pointed Varieties and Generically Stable Groups in ACVF: Some Facts on Schemes over Valuation Rings

 $\mathcal{V}$ is faithfully flat because $\mathcal{V} \to \Spec R$ is surjective by the existence of the section. \end{proof}

-Since we will mostly deal with irreducible schemes over $\Spec R$ that do have $R$-points, we will usually use "of finite type" as our finiteness condition remembering that it implies "finitely presented".
+Since we will mostly deal with integral schemes over $\Spec R$ that do have $R$-points, we will usually use "of finite type" as our finiteness condition remembering that it implies "finitely presented".